Guilherme Clezar

-Guilherme Sarti Clezar (pronounced Clézar; born 31 December 1992), is a professional tennis player from Brazil.
+Guilherme Sarti Clezar (pronounced Clézar; born 31 December 1992), is a Brazilian former tennis player.
 Clezar plays mainly in ATP Challenger Tour events.
+He has a career high ATP singles ranking of World No. 153 achieved on 3 August 2015 and a doubles ranking of No. 171 achieved on 15 August 2016.
 He played also in several ATP 250 events, including the 2011 Brasil Open.

+Clezar retired in both singles and doubles in the 2024 Brasil Tennis Open, in which he partnered with Fabrício Neis.